Foot and Leg Vein Removal

-Foot and leg veins are more prone to deterioration than other veins in the body because they have the hard task of pumping blood up to the heart against gravity.
-When the major veins in the legs cannot properly pump blood back to the heart, blood flows backwards and pools in the superficial veins, forcing them to enlarge and sometimes even erupt.
+Foot and Leg vein removal is the most sought-after vein treatment because foot and leg veins are more prone to deterioration than other veins in the body.
+The reason is that unlike veins in the upper body, foot and leg veins have the hard task of pumping blood up to the heart against gravity.
+When the major veins in the legs cannot properly pump blood back to the heart, blood flows backward and pools in the superficial veins forcing them to enlarge and sometimes even erupt.

 *Individual results may vary.